 There’s always some degree of risk involved with every product launch.
 Even with a natural move from apparel to branded accessories, there’s no guarantee that a new product line will go over well with your audience.
 To maximize your potential for success and improve your chances for a positive ROI, you’ll need to minimize costs and prioritize quality at every logistical step, starting with manufacturing.

 The ideal scenario would be to manufacture small batches of your best accessory ideas at relatively low cost.
 That way you can launch limited edition campaigns and run A/B testing to discover whether these products will benefit your bottom line.
-This strategy may not be possible with your existing supply chain—but it’s easily achievable through custom contract manufacturing.
+This line extension strategy may not be possible with your existing product supply chain—but it’s easily achievable through custom contract manufacturing.

 By partnering with an on-demand manufacturer like The/Studio, you can launch limited runs of fully custom, high-quality products with rapid turnaround time.
 This is a particularly wise choice for fashion brands who want to expand but don’t want to commit to a long-term or potentially costly venture.
 Rather than wasting time and money on mass production, trial a product line extension with custom manufacturing for far less risk and far greater ROI.